Access to HE Online

 AIMS OF THE COURSE

-THE ACCESS TO HIGHER EDUCATION (HE) DIPLOMA IS A QUALIFICATION, EQUIVALENT TO A LEVEL, WHICH ALLOWS LEARNERS TO GO ON AND STUDY AT UNIVERSITY WHEN THEY DID NOT HAVE THE RELEVANT QUALIFICATIONS NEEDED TO DO SO.
-ACCESS TO HE COURSES ARE AVAILABLE IN A WIDE RANGE OF DIFFERENT SUBJECTS AND ARE WIDELY RECOGNISED BY UK UNIVERSITIES.
+THE ACCESS TO HIGHER EDUCATION (HE) DIPLOMA IS A QUALIFICATION, EQUIVALENT TO A LEVEL, WHICH ALLOWS STUDENTS TO GO ON AND STUDY HIGHER EDUCATION COURSES INCLUDING BACHELOR’S DEGREES, FOUNDATION DEGREES, HIGHER NATIONAL CERTIFICATES AND DIPLOMAS (HNC/HND) AND HIGHER DEGREE APPRENTICESHIPS.
+ACCESS TO HE COURSES ARE AVAILABLE IN A WIDE RANGE OF DIFFERENT SUBJECTS AND ARE WIDELY RECOGNISED BY UK UNIVERSITIES AND HIGHER EDUCATION INSTITUTIONS.

 Contact Us